all-things-dev/hazelcast-spring-boot-starters/README.md

 ### Server Properties

-Set `application.cache.hazelcast.mode = server` to use following properties.
+Set `application.cache.hazelcast.mode = server` to use the following properties.

 | Property                                                          | Description                                                  |
 |-------------------------------------------------------------------|--------------------------------------------------------------|